 Some schools and community partners operating through SNP may experience difficulties with staffing, food, supplies and meal transportation.
 Restaurants, caterers and other food service operations may have the resources to help.
 SNP operators are allowed to contract with restaurants, caterers and other food service operations to provide food for the kids in their community.

-Add Your Restaurant to the Database
+Add Your Restaurant or Food Service Company to the Database

 Profiles of Success